Did you know where Gold flows in streams!!

 Marc Ummel, responsible for raw materials at the Swissaid aid organization and a long-time observer of the gold industry, estimates that “more than 50 percent” of all the gold traded in the world flows through Switzerland.
 In total between 2100 and 2700 tons per year.
 “On the one hand, there are historical reasons,” explains Monmollin, “we’ve simply been in this business for a very long time.”
 Metalor was founded in 1852 and belonged to what is now UBS for a long time until it sold the company in 1998.
 Today the company is part of the Japanese Tanaka Group, which also specializes in precious metals.

 Most of the other large refineries now also belong to foreign groups.
-And all are in Romandy or Ticino-once settled there because of the watchmaking industry in western Switzerland and the jewelry industry in northern Italy.
+All are in Romandy or Ticino-once settled there because of the watchmaking industry in western Switzerland and the jewelry industry in northern Italy.

 Another reason for the importance of Switzerland is the quality and the reputation says the Metalor boss.
 A special feature is the “sworn precious metal testers”, who are employed by the refineries but carry out a federally certified quality test of the end product.
 “It’s only in this country, and these people face criminal prosecution if they slack on purpose or accidentally.”